 East Colfax Avenue Pipe Replacement

-Denver Water and our contractor crews will replace more than 5 miles of pipe on East Colfax Avenue.
-The project is expected to last until the end of 2024.
+Denver Water crews will replace more than 5 miles of pipe on East Colfax Avenue.
+The project is expected to last until early 2025.

 Downstream Reservoir Program